-The Frenkel Topping Charitable Foundation was launched by Frenkel Topping in March 2015 and exists to help individuals and their families achieve happiness and fulfilment after life-changing events, with a particular focus on assistance that supports mental, as well as physical, health and wellbeing.
+The Frenkel Topping Charitable Foundation was launched in 2015 and exists to help individuals and their families achieve happiness and fulfilment after life-changing events.
+The Foundation has a particular focus on assistance that supports mental, as well as physical, health and wellbeing.

 Tragically, many of those who sue for catastrophic injury are not eligible for compensation but the efforts of the Charitable Foundation provides a much-needed lifeline for many of these who may be out of other options.